Saaeen-Grant-UWI/COMP2140-Project/README.md

 # COMP2140-Project

-The following are instruction pertaining to the CSS.
+The following are instructions pertaining to the CSS.
 Please note that all CSS files are found in the folder, "stylesheet":

 ## Header and Footer